 The doctor will ask about your symptoms and medical history.
 An examination of your neck, arms, wrists, and hands will be done.
 The physical exam will include tests of strength, sensation, and signs of nerve irritation or damage.
 The physical exam may include:

-Compression Test —The doctor will bend your wrist down so that your thumb comes as close to your forearm as it will go.
-It will be held for a minute or two to see if it causes tingling and numbness in your hand.
+Compression test —Pressure is applied over your wrist for a minute or 2 to see if it causes tingling and numbness in your hand.

 Other tests may include:

 Nerve conduction study —The speed at which your nerves carry signals can be determined by stimulating them with tiny electrodes attached to special machines.
 If conduction is slowed through the carpal tunnel, you probably have a problem in the carpal tunnel.

 Electromyogram (EMG) —In a similar fashion, tiny currents can be used to stimulate muscles.
 The muscles respond with electrical activity that can be measured.
 When the nerves connecting to muscles are damaged, the muscles give off abnormal signals.

 X-rays, CT scan, and MRI scan —These imaging tests may identify other causes of carpal tunnel syndrome.
 They may also give more detailed information about your particular problem.